timothyandrews/timothyandrews.github.io/_pages/about.md

 I use observations, theory and a hierarchy of climate modelling to investigate these issues.

 I work in the Climate Sensitivity and Feedbacks team, which forms part of the Climate Processes and Projections group in the Met Office Hadley Centre.
+At the University of Leeds I work in the School of Earth and Environment.